Services Overview

 Refractive Cataract Surgery Centre

-Hong Kong Baptist Hospital’s Refractive Cataract Surgery Centre has a dedicated team of eye specialists and professionals and a comprehensive range of facilities including a surgery theatre, an optometric room, and an ophthalmology consultation room.
+Hong Kong Baptist Hospital’s Laser Refractive Surgery and Cataract Centre has a dedicated team of eye specialists and professionals and a comprehensive range of facilities including a laser refractive surgery theatre, an optometric room, an ophthalmology consultation room.
+The Centre is equipped with state-of-the-art instruments approved by the U.S. Food and Drug Administration (FDA) OR obtained CE marking.
+It also runs regular public seminars on laser refractive surgery.

 Service Hours & Contact